 All members of the Mannum Dock Museum Board are volunteers and their role is to establish, manage and maintain the Museum.
 Members comprise:

 - Robert Bowring - Chairperson

-- Russell Peate - Chief Executive Officer, Mid Murray Council
+- Ben Scales - Chief Executive Officer, Mid Murray Council

 Three committees exist under the auspices of the Board, being: Maritime Operations Group; Museum Research Group; and Museum Dock Information Centre Committee.